gerhynes/python-notes/README.md

 ### Assertions

 You can make simple assertion statements with the `assert` keyword. `assert` accepts an expression.
-It returns `None` if the expression is truthy and it raises an `AssertionError` if the expression is falsy. `assert` accepts an optional erro message as a second argument.
+It returns `None` if the expression is truthy and it raises an `AssertionError` if the expression is falsy. `assert` accepts an optional error message as a second argument.

 ```python
 def add_positive_numbers(x, y):